Top Beaches for StandUp Paddleboarding - SUP - in Toronto

 Tip: In August 2012 the wetlands water level was too low to paddle upriver from the mouth.
 Conditions in Rouge River are better in early summer.
 The Rouge Beach is accessible all summer but totally exposed to wind and waves.
 Best on a calm day.
 Don't forget to bring your camera!

+Where to Paddleboard in Toronto?
 The Toronto Islands have a great mix of protected flatwater canals, open water beaches and magnificent views of the Toronto Skyline.
 So regardless of wind or wave activity it's a safe bet that you'll find a route to suit the conditions.
 To get there: park at Cherry Beach and paddle across the Eastern Gap channel.
 Be aware that there's some traffic from large vessels and a noticeable current.
-But it's only about a 1.
-Km paddle to the Wards Island Ferry Docks and the protected channel behind it.
+But it's only about a 1.0 Km paddle to the Wards Island Ferry Docks and the protected channel behind it.
 If you're not up for the challenge of crossing the Eastern Gap you can always just take a ferry to the Toronto Islands and rent your paddleboard from Toronto Island SUP.
 TISUP also does Paddleboard Lessons and tours.